L043N70/weave-public/README.md

 The name of the proposed algorithm WEAVE (WEather-Aware VEhicle routing) was inspired by the verb 'to weave', as the generated paths resemble a woven fabric on a loom.

+In the animated image below, the mobile ground stations are represented by moving rectangles along the grey roads, while the paths of the UAVs are colored purple, blue, and green.

 ![example](example.gif)

 ## Additional material